JdeRobot/traffic-monitor/README.md

 * Classify the vehicles into five categories: Motorcycle, Car, Van, Bus and Truck
 * Vehicle count

 [In this video](https://youtu.be/5Nu_BTPTc94) we can see the tool working on an offiline video of highway with multiple lanes.
+Following are some examples of traffic-monitor classification.

 ![Alt text](doc/traffic-monitor.png?raw=true "Some examples of traffic-monitor classification")